tien-vo/mmspy/docs/examples/fpi-distribution.rst

     function to perform a rolling average on the scale of `V_sc`'s resolution.

 By default, the units of phase space density in the CDF files are ``'s3 cm-6'``, which can be as low as ``1e-25-1e-30``.
-Arithmetic operations at these values are not recommended.
-Thus, it is in general good to convert the distribution functions to some other units that are far from machine precision, or to normalize the distributions with their minimum values before interpolation.
+Calculations at these values are not recommended.
+Thus, it is in general good to convert the distribution functions to some other units that are far from machine error, or to normalize the distributions with their minimum values before interpolation.
 Here, we do the former (also converting the data type to double precision in the process):